 We did this Surf’s Up!
 Breakfast with Mickey and Friends

 The buffet food was decent.
 We especially enjoyed the little Mickey waffles and the fruit.
 I liked that they had fruit smoothies available, but the cantaloupe one I had was not very tasty.
 The eggs were really watery.
 It was then a full hour before any characters came to our table, which was disappointing.
-At that point, we were all done eating and wanted to head to the park, but wanted Owen to at least see a few characters.
+At that point, we were all done eating and wanted to head to the park, but wanted my toddler to at least see a few characters.
 We told our waitress who told us she had no power over character visits.
 However, a few minutes later, Minnie Mouse came by followed by Stitch.
-Stitch actually had 2 dance parties while we were there and Owen surprised us by rushing over to dance for a bit.
+Stitch actually had 2 dance parties while we were there and my toddler surprised us by rushing over to dance for a bit.
 It was a great way to handle antsy kids waiting for characters to come by.
 Next trip, I think we will skip formal breakfasts (character breakfasts or restaurant breakfasts) on park days and just hit up Starbucks so we can get to the park earlier.
 This would be a fun breakfast to do on an off-day or a travel day.

 Ariel’s Grotto Princess Lunch

 After we met Ariel, we were seated downstairs right by the cast entrance.
 This was the only character meal we went to that wasn’t a buffet.
 I ordered the crab chowder, which was really tasty!
 My salmon, however, tasted really off and farm-raised.
 But, I’m from Seattle and am used to really flavorful salmon.
 The princesses started coming out right after we were seated and we saw all of them before lunch was over.
 We got to see Princess Tiana, Belle, Cinderella, and Rapunzel.
 We thought our toddler would love the princesses, but he was not interested (we discovered later that he was getting sick).
 The dessert platter was really impressive and came with creme brûlée, s’mores and a chocolate strawberry.
 This was a really fun experience for the parents, but I’m not sure we’d do again with the boys unless they really wanted to go.

-More Posts about Disneyland
+More Posts about Disneyland® Resort

-Disneyland Paradise Pier Hotel Review
+Disney’s Paradise Pier® Hotel Review